Ernest Bower Norris: Early life

 Ernest Bower Norris was born in Didsbury, Manchester, in 1889.
 His father was James Higginbotham Norris and his mother Ellen Frances Bower.
-His father was an estate agent and a staunch Methodist, holding lay offices in both the church and the Sunday school for most of his life.
-Ernest, however, converted to Roman Catholicism as a young man.
+His father was an estate agent and a strict Methodist, holding lay offices in both the church and the Sunday school for most of his life.
+However, he converted to Roman Catholicism as a young man.

-Ernest attended Manchester Grammar School and then studied architecture at Manchester School of Art whilst articled to James Harold France.
-Whilst there he won prizes from the Manchester Society of Architects in 1907, 1908 and 1909.
-He is also listed as having received book prizes in the Board of Education’s National Competitions in 1909, 1910 and 1911.
+Ernest Norris attended Manchester Grammar School and then studied architecture at Manchester School of Art while articled to James Harold France.
+While there, he won prizes from the Manchester Society of Architects in 1907, 1908, and 1909.
+He is also listed as having received book prizes in the Board of Education's National Competitions in 1909, 1910, and 1911.
 The book prize was better than a commendation, but not as good as a medal.
-In the same 1910 competition he was awarded a free studentship.
+In the same 1910 competition, he was awarded a free studentship.
 In 1909, on completing his studies he spent time in Italy surveying and sketching renaissance buildings.

 There is some doubt about his movements until 1915.
 He spent some time working as assistant to Herbert Oswald Hill, who had been a slightly older contemporary at Manchester School of Art.
 Norris also spent a couple of years working for the Office of Works and nine months in the office of Edwin Lutyens.
 The earliest work attributed to him is the chapel at the Convent of St. Paul in Birmingham (1914) in a gothic style although other sources attribute this to Henry Sandy.